Chase Scheunert Charged With Attempted Murder In I-25 Road Rage Shooting

 Northglenn investigators who reviewed the video stated Corcoran started moving toward the shoulder of the highway.

 “After the impact, the white BMW ends up directly next to the driver’s side of Linda’s vehicle,” the report reads.
 “Only three seconds of time passed between the vehicles impacting and the shots being fired, consistent with the shooter having the firearm in their hand prior to the impact.
-The shots are immediate.”READ MORE: 'We Will Cry With You': Widow Of Deputy Micah Flick Shares Open Letter To Officer Eric Talley's Widow
+The shots are immediate.”READ MORE: Redistricting Commissions In Colorado Want To Hear From You

 The investigators believed a passenger in the BMW had ducked during the shooting and could be seen upright as the car drove away.
 Bullet damage was found on the passenger-side pillar.